 Channel Islands National Park has some of the most awe inspiring, jaw dropping, and pristine hiking.
 Almost every trail promises sweeping ocean views, steep cliffs, untouched white sandy beaches, and perhaps a deer friend or two.
 Here are the must do trails to check out:

 - Smugglers’ Cove: At just shy of 8 miles and moderate in difficulty, this trail may be the most popular one on the islands.
-This beautiful, yet exposed trail starts at the sea shores and climbs and dips about 1,400 feet in elevation to the other side of Santa Cruz Island.
+This beautiful, yet exposed trail starts at the sea shore and climbs and dips about 1,400 feet in elevation to the other side of Santa Cruz Island.